fujifilmfan/syntax-notes/javascript/js/jsPromises.md

 It accepts an array of promises and returns a single promise.

-If all arguments in the array resolve, then an array with the resolve value of each promicse will be returned.
+If all arguments in the array resolve, then an array with the resolve value of each promise will be returned.
 If any promise fails, then `Promise.all()` will reject.

 ```javascript
 const {checkAvailability} = require('./library.js');